Trademarks vs. Patents: What’s the Difference?

 For instance, if you invented a time machine, and you wanted to prevent others from simply copying your work, you could file for a patent, which would give you ownership rights to your invention and its design.

-Patents give you several useful rights.
+Patents give the patent holder several useful rights.
 In addition to preventing others from unlawfully making, selling, or using your invention, they also prevent people from importing the invention.

 Patent laws are restricted to the boundaries of a country.
 So if you had a patent for a time machine in the U.S., and someone else built a similar machine in Cuba or Mexico, you would have no power to forbid the production or sale of the machine in those territories.

-The United States Patent and Trademark Office (USPTO) issues three types of patents: design patents, plant patents, and utility patents.
-Utility patents are the most common kind, because they cover a wider range of inventions.
-Like the name suggests, design patents give you the rights to the ornamental design of a functional object.
+The U.S. Patent and Trademark Office issues patents in various categories, including design patents, plant patents, and utility patents.
+Utility patents are the most common kind because they cover a wider range of inventions.
+As the name suggests, design patents give you the rights to the ornamental design of a functional object.
 Finally, plant patents are issued to people who discover new asexually reproduced plants and hybrids.

 Registering Patents and Trademarks

 The USPTO is responsible for issuing the ownership rights of patents and trademarks.
-The registration process for each varies.
+The registration process for each, while similar in some aspects, varies significantly in terms of requirements and documentation.
 Once issued, a new patent has a term of 20 years.
 It typically runs from the date the application was filed.
 However, there are cases where the term may be pushed back to the date of an earlier application.

 In the same vein, trademarks are required to be distinct.
-You cannot have two companies sharing the same or identical marks if they are in the same field.
-For instance, it would be odd if you had two beverage companies called “Pepsi Cola” and “Pepsy Cola.”
+You cannot have two companies sharing similar or identical marks if they are in the same field.
+For instance, it would be odd if you had two beverage companies called “Pepsi Cola” and “Pepsy Cola.

 Because of this, companies are encouraged to do an advanced search of the trademarked names already in use before making a decision on what name they plan to use.
-Working with a trademark attorney is an effective way to ensure a distinct trademark.
+Working with a trademark attorney is an effective way to ensure a distinct trademark and to navigate the complexities of trademark law.

 Working with Patents and Trademarks